BobHasNoSoul/jellyfin-featured/README.md

 all done

-if you are using windows, you have to put it in your C:\Program Files\Jellyfin\Server\jellyfin-web\avatars\ directory
+if you are using windows, you have to put it in your C:\Program Files\Jellyfin\Server\jellyfin-web\avatars\ directory and modify the home-html.chunk in the C:\Program Files\Jellyfin\Server\jellyfin-web\ directory directly